onmax/nimiq-identicons/README.md

 // sections.face -> Path to the SVG
 ```

-## Why not just use the legacy version?
+## Why not just use the V1 version?

 We were having issues running the lib in workerd.
 That's it.
 But then, when I started looking into it, I discovered that we are there was space for improvements.